sasiperi/alexa-spring-boot/alexav2-spring-boot-starter/README.md

 # Spring Boot Starter for Alexa (Alexa v1 SDK)

-This project is a spring boot starter, that helps to Host a Custom Skill as a Web Service, using SpringBoot.
+This project is a spring boot starter for alexa sdk version2 namely ask-sdk, that helps to Host a Custom Skill as a Web Service, using SpringBoot.
 This boot starter,
 * Auto configures Speechlet, abstracts all the boilerplate code that is needed Alexa Skill Kit.
 * Provides default implementation for generic intents, that would occur during the life cycle of the custom intents (start session, wakeup words, ending sessions and Alexa Build in Intents such as welcome/hello).
 This all can be managed by configuring proper responses in the application.propeties

-#### *Alexa SDK Note*
+#### *Version Note*
-**This starter is compatable (and is built using) Amazon Alexa SK V1.
-Spring Boot Starter for V2 (ASK SDK) is underway soon to be relased.
-Watch out this space !!**
+**Amazon Alexa SDK V2(ASK SDK) still requires Java 8.
+And thus this starter also built with java 8.

 This project is licenced under Apache v2